Depending on your network, it can cost up to £2 per day to use your phone in Spain. We review the best SIM cards for using your mobile phone in Spain.

-From 2022, European roaming charges have returned and it can now cost up to £2 per day to use your UK SIM card in Spain.
-This can add an extra £14 to your phone bill for a one-week trip or an extra £28 for a two-week trip.
-Thankfully, it’s possible to side-step these charges by getting a £2.50 Pay As You Go SIM with inclusive roaming in Spain.
+On most major UK networks, European roaming charges have now returned.
+This means it can cost up to £2.29 per day to use your UK SIM card in Spain.
+This can add an extra £16 to your phone bill for a one-week trip or an extra £32 for a two-week trip.
+Thankfully, it’s possible to side-step these charges by getting a £1.29 Pay As You Go SIM with inclusive roaming in Spain.
 Alternatively, you can get a local SIM card on arrival in Spain, with plans available from €10 per month.

 In this article, we’ll look at the multiple ways to use your mobile phone in Spain.
 We’ll compare the costs of roaming on a UK SIM card and review the best UK plans for roaming in Spain.
 We’ll also look at how you can get a local SIM card in Spain and the coverage that’ll be available on it.

-Best Spain SIM Card: Lebara Mobile (UK-based SIM)
+Best Spain SIM Card: Lyca Mobile (UK-based SIM)

 Recommended Plans: